CodezPoet/code_examples/README.md

 ### PHP

-Examples of PHP code such as classes, methods,  functions, PDO, queries, loops, algorithms, and switches.
+Examples of PHP code such as classes, methods,  functions, PDO, queries, loops, arrays, variables, if statements, and switches.

 ### Laravel